-- 55. The Investigating Officer shall send the details to the Misconduct Panel Secretary who will inform the Chair of the Progression and Award Board that an investigation is under way.
-No mark will have been entered on the student's marks array for any assessment under consideration as a major collusion/plagiarism case. - 56.
+- 54. The Investigating Officer shall send the details to the Misconduct Panel Secretary who will inform the Chair of the Progression and Award Board that an investigation is under way.
+No mark will have been entered on the student's marks array for any assessment under consideration as a major collusion/plagiarism case. - 55.
 The Misconduct Panel Secretary will organise a Panel which will comprise a Chair and two members from the membership of the Academic Misconduct Panel, including one member drawn from the designated officers of the Students' Union.
 The Module Convenor will normally act as Presenter at the meeting.
-In cases where the Module Convenor cannot be the Presenter they will be asked to identify an appropriate substitute Presenter, who may be the original Marker or the Investigating Officer, or another appropriately briefed member of the School. - 57.
+In cases where the Module Convenor cannot be the Presenter they will be asked to identify an appropriate substitute Presenter, who may be the original Marker or the Investigating Officer, or another appropriately briefed member of the School. - 56.
 The student shall be informed in writing by the Misconduct Panel Secretary of the date and purpose of the Panel which will be at least 5 days (including weekends) from the date of the letter.
 The student will be provided with notice of the allegation made against them stated in broad terms and shall be directed to the relevant sections of the Examination and Assessment Regulations.
-The student has a right to be accompanied at the Panel meeting by a member of University of Sussex faculty or the University of Sussex Students' Union Advice and Representation team. - 58.
+The student has a right to be accompanied at the Panel meeting by a member of University of Sussex faculty or the University of Sussex Students' Union Advice and Representation team. - 57.
 Students are entitled (but not required) to attend a Panel meeting and are encouraged to submit a written statement.
 The student must notify the Misconduct Panel Secretary at least 48 hours in advance of the Panel meeting whether they will attend and who, if anyone, will accompany them.
-The evidence file will be available at an appropriate place for the student and their representative to review prior to the Panel meeting.
-Alternatively, copies of the evidence can be scanned and sent to the student on request so that the evidence can be referred to in the student's statement.
-Panel meetings may proceed in the absence of the student, unless the Panel Chair decides the student's presence is key to reaching a conclusion. - 59.
-An annual workshop will take place for Chairs of Academic Misconduct Panels to review any issues that arose at the Panel in the academic year. - 60.
+The evidence file will be made available on request for the student and their representative to review prior to the Panel meeting so that the evidence can be referred to in the student's statement.
+Panel meetings may proceed in the absence of the student, unless the Panel Chair decides the student's presence is key to reaching a conclusion.

+- 58. An annual workshop will take place for Chairs of Academic Misconduct Panels to review any issues that arose at the Panel in the academic year. - 59.
 Panel members are required to familiarise themselves with the evidence before the Panel meeting.
 The Panel discussion must be based on evidence provided and not rely solely on the presentation of the case on the day of the Panel meeting.